On the Lipschitz Continuity of Set Aggregation Functions and Neural Networks for Sets: Introduction

-In this paper, we consider three metrics that compute the distance between multisets of vectors and investigate whether the three commonly-employed aggregation functions (\ie sum, mean, max) are Lipschitz continuous with respect those metrics.
-We show that for multisets of arbitrary size, each aggregation function is Lipschitz continuous with respect to only a single metric.
-On the other hand, if all multisets have equal cardinalities, each aggregation function is Lipschitz continuous with respect to other metrics as well.
+In this paper, we consider three distance functions between multisets of vectors and investigate whether the three commonly-employed aggregation functions (\ie sum, mean, max), along with an attention-based function, are Lipschitz continuous with respect those functions.
+We show that for multisets of arbitrary size, each aggregation function is Lipschitz continuous with respect to only a single distance function, while the attention-based function is not Lipschitz continuous with respect to any of them.
+On the other hand, if all multisets have equal cardinalities, each aggregation function is Lipschitz continuous with respect to other distance functions as well.
 Our results are summarized in Table~\ref{tab:summary_results}.
 We also study the Lipschitz constant of neural networks for sets which employ the aforementioned aggregation functions.
 We find that for multisets of arbitrary size, the models that employ the mean and max operators are Lipschitz continuous with respect to a single metric and we provide upper bounds on their Lipschitz constants.
-Strikingly, we also find that there exist models that employ the sum operator which are not Lipschitz continuous.
+Strikingly, we also find that there exist models that employ the sum operator which are not Lipschitz continuous with respect to any of the considered functions.
 We also relate the Lipschitz constant of those networks to their generalization performance under distribution shifts.
 We verify our theoretical results empirically on real-world datasets from different domains.